ivotron/quiho-popper/paper/paper.md

 typically decision trees [@friedman_greedy_2001].
 It builds the model in a stage-wise fashion like other boosting methods do, and it generalizes them by allowing optimization of an arbitrary differentiable loss function.
-This function is then optimized over function space by iteratively choosing a function (weak hypothesis) that points in the negative gradient direction. @Fig:fgrup-generation shows the process applied to obtain FGRUPs for an application.
-In the next section we evaluate their effectiveness.
+This function is then optimized over a function space by iteratively choosing a function (weak hypothesis) that points in the negative gradient direction. @Fig:fgrup-generation shows the process applied to obtaining FGRUPs for an application.
+We note that before creating the regression model, we normalize the data using the `StandardScaler` method from `scikit-learn`, which removes the mean from the dataset and scales the data to unit variance.
+Given that the `bogo-ops-per-second` metric does not quantify work consistently across stressors, we normalize the data in order to prevent some features from dominating in the process of creating the prediction models.
+In section @Sec:eval we evaluate the effectiveness of FGRUPs.

 ![The workflow applied in order to obtain FGRUPs.
 ](figures/fgrup-generation.png){#fig:fgrup-generation}

 ## Using FGRUPs in Automated Regression Tests {#sec:compare-fgrups}